brown-studios/minuet/hardware/minuet/v2/design-and-errata.md

 There is a [TCA9555](https://www.ti.com/lit/ds/symlink/tca9555.pdf) IO expander on-board to provide 16 additional IO pins with built-in pull-up resistors via I2C.

-The expansion port enables custom peripherals and factory programming.
+The GPIO expansion port enables accessories and factory programming.
 It exposes two free GPIO pins that can be used for any purpose, the serial port, the I2C bus, the reset and bootloader signals, and the 3.3 V and 12 V power rails.
-For example, with just a few components you could use the expansion port to attach an addressable LED strip for fancy lighting around the fan enclosure.
+For example, with just a few components you could use the GPIO expansion port to attach an addressable LED strip for fancy lighting around the fan enclosure.

-The QWIIC port allows readily available I2C peripherals (such as environmental sensors) to be connected with ease.
+The QWIIC port allows readily available I2C accessories (such as environmental sensors) to be connected with ease.

 ## PCB assembly